titantkx/titan/tests/e2e/cmd/README.md

 ### Upgrade test

-1. Update `UpgradeName` with new upgrade name in `tests/e2e/cmd/setup/upgrade/setup.go`.
+1. Set `UpgradeName` in `tests/e2e/cmd/setup/upgrade/setup.go` to the latest upgrade name.

-2. Update `image` in `tests/e2e/cmd/setup/upgrade/docker-compose-genesis.yml` is old titand version.
+2. Set `image` in `tests/e2e/cmd/setup/upgrade/docker-compose-genesis.yml` to the titand version you want to upgrade from.

 3. Run test